What to Do After a Motorcycle Accident in Texas

 Law What It Says Why It Matters for Your Claim

 Helmet law (Tex.
 Transp.
-Code § 661.003) Texas requires helmets for riders under 21.
+Code § 661.003) Texas requires riders under 21 to wear helmets.
 Riders 21 and older may opt out if they carry qualifying medical insurance or have completed an approved safety course.
 Insurers will raise helmet use as a factor in your injuries, even when you had the legal right to ride without one.

 Modified comparative fault You can recover damages as long as you are less than 51% at fault.
-Your award is reduced by your percentage of fault.
+Your percentage of fault reduces your award.
 If an insurer argues you were 20% at fault, your compensation drops by 20%.
 Fault allocation is negotiable, and having legal representation matters.

 Statute of limitations (Tex.
 Civ.
 Prac. & Rem.
 Code § 16.003) You have two years from the date of the accident to file a personal injury claim.
 Missing this deadline ends your right to compensation, with very limited exceptions.
 Two years sounds like a long time until the evidence is gone and witnesses have moved on.

-Riders across Texas personal injury cases face these same rules, whether the crash happened on a rural highway or in a city.
+These rules apply to every rider across Texas, whether the crash happened on a rural highway or in a city.
 For Dallas motorcycle accident victims, local traffic patterns and highway conditions add another layer to how fault gets assigned.

 When to Contact a Texas Motorcycle Accident Lawyer